Dimeben/react-hangman-game/README.md

 ## Pick a tiny-app to try from this list

-- _Dog-Hat-O-matic_ - Use a button to switch between a picture of a dog with and without a hat on. (look in the assets/dog-hat folder for images)
+- _Dog-Hat-O-matic_ - Use a button to switch between a picture of a dog with and without a hat on. (look in the assets/dog-hat.js for image urls)
 - _Image Gallery_ - Have an array of image urls (you can use [unsplash](https://unsplash.com/) for free images or provide your own!) and make an image gallery with buttons for displaying the next image.
 - _Dice Roller_ - A dice roller where pressing a button randomly generates a single dice roll.
 - _Travel locations_ - Render a list of locations that people can visit and tick off once they've been there.
 Users can click on one to change it to visited and change styling accordingly.
 - _Shopping list_ - Provide the user with a list of clickable available items to buy.
 When you click an item, you add it to your shopping list, and can click them again to remove them.
 - _Fortune teller_ - you randomly select from a group of ten fortunes, when the user clicks a button.
 (If you can't think of any fortunes, check 'fortunes.js' file the assets folder)

-If you have made _at least_ one app from the above list ✅, you can have a go at one from this list (or try another one from above)!
+If you have made _at least_ one app from the above list ✅, you can either have a go at one from this list, try another one from the above list, or create an idea of your own 💡 (remember no text input for now!)

 - _Click Attack!_ - A click-speed test that tests how many times the user can click a button in 30 seconds.
 - _Swat the Button_ - A reflex-based click game where buttons appear randomly on the screen and you must click them as fast as possible.